What is a Pre-Pack Administration?

 Why then Pre-Pack before Appointment of An Administrator?

-By doing this then before there appointment, it, therefore, protection of employment (transfer of undertakings, jobs), preserves asset values and sustains business momentum.
+Doing this then before their appointment offers protection of employment (transfer of undertakings, jobs), preserves asset values and sustains business momentum.

 Pre Pack Administration Process.